 The team is trained to respond to a variety of situations to include armed barricaded suspects, suicidal persons, hostage situations, high-risk warrant service, manhunt situations, active shooter situations and executive (VIP) security, as well as other incidents in which the lives and safety of the public are in danger.

 The team works closely with several other units within the Vermont State Police to include the Vermont Drug Task Force, Major Crime Unit and the Crisis Negotiation Unit.
-The Tactical Services Unit is commanded by Capt.
+The Tactical Services Unit is commanded by Maj.
 David Petersen.